ssouravv/Getting-And-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Project
 - Sourav B

-This is the course project for the Getting and Cleaning Data Coursera course.
+This repository is for the submission of the course project for the Coursera Getting and Cleaning Data course.

+### Overview
+This project demonstrates the gathering and cleaning data to make a tidy dataset that can be used for subsequent analysis.
+Full description of the data used in this project is present at [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

+The source data for this project can be found[ here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

+### Data analysis
+The data is obtained and unzipped to get the data source files.
+Modifications to obtain tidy data from raw data is scripted in run_analysis.R file.

+### Project Summary
 The R script, `run_analysis.R`, does the following:

 ```sh